-Open banking is the process of enabling third-party payment service and financial service providers to access consumer banking information such as transactions and payment history.
-This practice is possible through the use of application programming interfaces (APIs).
+Open banking is the process of enabling third-party financial services providers to access consumer banking information such as transactions and payment history.
+This practice is possible through the use of an application programming interfaces (APIs).

-Open banking promotes interoperability and networking between banking information and service providers, creating a smoother user experience while networking all user's accounts.
+This booming concept promotes interoperability and networking between banking information and providers, creating a smoother user experience while networking all user's accounts.

-What kind of data are you sharing when using “open banking”?
+What kind of financial data are you sharing when using open banking?

-Popular online resources keep referring to open banking as the process of sharing banking information and data with third parties.
-What kind of data are we talking about, though?
+Popular online resources keep referring to open banking as the process of sharing banking information and data with other entities.
+What kind of financial data are we talking about, though?
 Here’s a list of the things you’ll be sharing with external providers under open banking.

 - Account holder name: John Doe